 I created editable party food tag for the Tomatoa Party, and the file is included in my free Tomatoa Party Printable Pack.
 You can type on them in Adobe Acrobat then print out on cardstock.
 I used these gold glitter placecard holders to display my signs.
-Fill out the form below, and I’ll send you the free Tomatoa Party Printables.
+Fill out the form at the end of this post for instant access to the printable pack.

 Tomatoa Party Food Ideas